Chart Color Schemes

 The level of general health in Oxley Park is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Oxley Park shows better-than-average health outcomes with a lower prevalence of common conditions among its general population compared to national averages.
-However, older and at-risk cohorts have higher rates of these conditions.
+Oxley Park shows better-than-average health outcomes with low prevalence of common conditions among its general population, but higher than national averages for older and at-risk groups.

 Frequently Asked Questions - Health